Lucas1774/College-planner/README.md

         12 correct and 6 wrong out of 18 giving a score of 5.000004
         13 correct and 7 wrong out of 20 giving a score of 5.3333379999999995

-Notice that this is heavily aimed to just pass.
-As you can see rounding b down guarantees scenarios 2 and 3 appear.
+Notice that this is heavily aimed to just pass. <s>As you can see rounding b down guarantees scenarios 2 and 3 appear.</s>
 To reach your goal you should never be answering any amount of questions other than 10, 14, 18 or 20, as long as you choose which ones correctly.